Juntendo11/Juntendo11.github.io/index.md

 # Juntendo Blog

-Welcome to my blog where I post my personal findings as a diary record, generally regarding with Electronics and 3DCG.
+Welcome to Juntendo's blog where I post my personal findings as a diary record, generally regarding with Electronics and 3DCG.

 # Bit about myself
 - Electrical engineering at University of Queensland
 - Electronics and 3DCG hobbyist
-- I like art
+- Technology and creativity

 # Interests